Coronavirus: North Netherlands stopped following national advice. Here’s what happened

 What can explain this stark difference in a country half the size of Ireland that is one of the most densely populated in the world?

-The man held partly responsible is Professor Alex Friedrich, a virologist and head of microbiology and infection control at the the University Medical Center Groningen (UMCG), the major hub of medical care in the northern Netherlands.
+The man held partly responsible is Prof Alex Friedrich, a virologist and head of microbiology and infection control at the University Medical Center Groningen (UMCG), the major hub of medical care in the northern Netherlands.

 “In the Netherlands, in our country, they said that diagnostics is interesting for statistics but not important for the fight against the disease.
 There I strongly disagree,” Friedrich told The Irish Times.